This week we discussed deeply into the implementation of our framework along with making a few changes.

 Tests: We had earlier worked on reusing the serialization tests and including a test for whether model is stoppable.

 However, we will also need a test to check if a model is updating its state properly in each iteration.
-We came up with one but it still had its own limitations.
+We came up with one but it

 Interfaces like Python cannot directly overload the on_pause_impl() methods.
 User does not have any choice but to write C++ code if he wants to do something else on paused.